 18-II.G.
-ENVIRONMENTAL REVIEW [Notice PIH 2012-32, REV-3]
+ENVIRONMENTAL REVIEW [Notice PIH 2012-32, REV-32019-23; Environmental Review Requirements for RAD Conversions, March 2019]

 HUD cannot approve an applicant's financing plan submission unless and until the required environmental review has been completed for the applicant's proposed conversion project and found to meet environmental review requirements.
-Environmental documents must be submitted as part of the financing plan.
-HUD will not issue a RAD Conversion Commitment (RCC) if the project plan does not meet the environmental review requirements described in Attachment 1A of Notice PIH 2012-32, REV-3.
+Environmental documents must be submitted as part of no later than the applicant's the financing plan.
+HUD will not issue a RAD Conversion Commitment (RCC) if the project plan does not meet the environmental review requirements described in Attachment 1A of Notice PIH 2012-32, REV-32019-23.
+Once an awardee has submitted an application for a specific project, they may not make any choice limiting actions before the completion of the environmental review.